-Karen and Alwyn Poole set up the Villa Education Trust as a charity in 2002.
-Using an Integrated Project Based Curriculum (designed and written by Alwyn himself) to maximise learning and development for students in the middle years (Years 7-10), they opened their first school, Mt Hobson Middle School, in 2003.
+Villa Education Trust was established in 2002 with the aim of maximizing learning and development for students in the middle years (Years 7-10).
+The Trust opened its first school, Mt Hobson Middle School, in 2003.

-A small, private school in Newmarket, it is now in its 15th successful year and its proven track record resulted in the Trust’s successful application for two Auckland Charter Schools in 2013 and 2014 respectively.
+The small, private school in Newmarket, is now in its 15th successful year and its proven track record resulted in the Trust’s successful application for two Auckland Charter Schools in 2013 and 2014 respectively.
 Currently the Trust operates 25% of all partnership schools within New Zealand:

 South Auckland Middle School is located in Manurewa.
 Officially recognised as a ‘Decile 1 School’ it is outperforming its neighbouring schools.